Nabil Salameh: World touring

 In March 2001 Nabil Salameh and Michele Lobaccaro presented a new musical project by Radiodervish, In Acustico, at La Vallisa in Bari, a church dating back to the tenth century now transformed in an auditorium.
 The project was meant to sustain the activities of the association Salaam ragazzi dell'olivo to support the children in the Palestinian refugee camp of Al Fawwar, in Hebron, West Bank.
-The event brought the house down, with six evening performances all sold out and gave origin to the stuff contained in the CD-ROM In Acustico.

 In June 2001, Salameh and Radiodervish are invited to perform in Beirut for the Fête de la Musique, held internationally on 21 June any year and in Lebanon for the very first time that year.
-The experience was set in a rare atmosphere: Beirut was thirsty of feeling and showing alive, after so many wars and scars left by years and years of quite never ending conflicts, and Nabil was back in the country where he was born, even though not being a Lebanese himself, being stateless as a child of Palestinian refugees, with his family still leaving there.
-A moving documentary was made, Li Beirut, filmed by the director Marco Preti who accompanied Radiodervish in Lebanon, and a touching article, written by the journalist Massimo Zamboni, published on the magazine Diario.

 In 2002, Radiodervish was still touring with their project In Acustico.
 In January, Nabil and Radiodervish took part in the yearly concert held for Epiphany festivity, broadcast by RAI Rai 1 TV network: the theme of the show was peace in the Middle East and Nabil duetted again with Noa in the moving setting of Santa Chiara's monastery in Naples.
 For this occasion Radiodervish performed a national preview of the new single Centro del Mundo, which gave name to the following album by the band, released the next summer.
 Later that year in May, Radiodervish performed in the traditional Labour Day concert held in Brussels, which was dedicated to peace development in the Middle East.
 Later that same month, Nabil was again involved in another event by the same subject, Time for peace, held at the Colosseum in Rome and broadcast live worldwide.
 Here Nabil sang Centro del Mundo with Noa, with whom he also joined the peace walk Perugia-Assisi.